 On the login page you will see a “forgot password” link.
 Click this and submit your email address, and a password reminder will be sent to you.
 Your username is always your email.

 There is only one username and password for each school.
 You can share the username and password with additional people who will be helping you.
-If this is a problem, email info@Recycle-Bowl.org.
+If this is a problem, email [email protected].
 State coordinators wishing to see statewide reports can request access from program administrators.
 A how-to guide is found here.

 The competition rules are set up so that a small school can compete against a large school because we divide the amount of recyclable material collected by the number of teachers and students in the school.
 This provides us with a per capita rate.
 This rate is what is used to rank your school, as compared to others.
-Last year, the national winning school had a 41 pounds/capita rate.
-It was a small school of just 100 students.
-The average school collected 5 pounds of material per person.
+Last year, the national winning school had a 47 pounds/capita rate.
+It was a small school of just ~300 students.
+The average school collected 6 pounds of material per person.